joyeli25/DE_Zoomcamp_2025/02-workflow-orchestration/02-homework.md

 6) How would you configure the timezone to New York in a Schedule trigger?
 >By default, Kestra uses UTC.
 To schedule flows according to New York time, include the timezone property with the IANA timezone identifier America/New_York.
-Foe example:
+For example:
 ```yaml
 triggers:
   - id: green_schedule